Setting up P1 and sending/reading CAN messages.

 This page shows how to set up P1 and interface with your car's OBD port.

-P1 (consists of PocketBeagle, Adapter board and interface board used on M2)
+- P1 (consists of PocketBeagle, Adapter board and Interface board) Note: the Interface board is same as used on M2.

 The following parts are common and can be found from many sources/manufacturers.